 The start of a new year is a great time to wipe the slate clean and kick off a new era with better habits and fresh ambitions.
-Anything can happen in 2013 — get excited!
+Anything can happen this year — get excited!

-To help you make 2013 your greatest sartorial year yet, I’ve listed a few New Year’s resolutions that are perfect for any college girl — no matter where you fall on the style scale.
-Check out our five fashion and beauty resolutions, and be sure to leave a comment and tell us your 2013 resolutions!
+To help you make this year your greatest sartorial year yet, I’ve listed a few New Year’s resolutions that are perfect for any college girl — no matter where you fall on the style scale.
+Check out our five fashion and beauty resolutions, and be sure to leave a comment and tell us your resolutions!

 1. Wear at least one spectacular outfit a week.

 During the busy school year, it’s easy to rush while getting ready and end up wearing something, well, mediocre.
 It’s probably impossible to come up with something lookbook-worthy every single day, but we owe it to our closets to wear at least one magnificent outfit a week!

 Check out street style blogs, Pinterest, and CF for a little bit of style inspiration, and save any pictures that get you really inspired.
 From this point, it’s easy to flip through these photos before you go to bed and pick out an outfit you can recreate the next day.

 Another trick I use is to write down any good outfit ideas that randomly come to me.
 I actually have a note on my iPhone dedicated to these ensembles!
 It’s a great resource to have when you’re feeling less than creative.
 For more on putting together awe-inspiring outfits for regular days of the week, check out our post on the subject!